 - 2.1.
-An executive director is a person who has executive responsibility of day-to-day operations of a part or the whole of the Bank. - 2.2.
+An executive director is a person who has executive responsibility of day-to-day operations of a part or the whole of the Bank2. - 2.2.
 A non-executive director is a person who has no executive responsibility and does not perform any work related to the operations of the corporation.
 It shall refer to those who are not part of the day to day management of operations and shall include the independent directors.
-However, not all non-executive directors are considered independent directors. - 2.3.
-An independent director is a person who is independent of management and the controlling shareholder, and is free from any business or other relationship which could, or could reasonably be perceived to, materially interfere with his exercise of independent judgment in carrying out his responsibilities as a director.
-It shall refer to a person who -
+However, not all non-executive directors are considered independent directors3. - 2.3.
+An independent director is a person who is independent of management and is free from any business or other relationship which could, or could reasonably be perceived to, materially interfere with his exercise of independent judgment in carrying out his responsibilities as a director4.
+It shall refer to a person who5 -